elprogramador007/holberton-system_engineering-devops/0x01-shell_permissions/README.md

 12-directory_permissions - Create a script that creates a directory called dir_holberton with permissions 751 in the working directory.

 13-change_group - Write a script that changes the group owner to holberton for the file hello The file hello will be in the working directory

-14-change_owner_and_group - Write a script that changes the owner to betty and the group owner to holberton for all the files and directories in the working directory.